Avivitw/tinyapp/README.md

 - Created At (stretch)
 - Visits (stretch)
-- Linkeabl url in Index
+- Linkeabl url in Index (original)
 - Used method-override for correct REST api (stretch)

 ## Getting Started